ant1popp/Effects--Website-Images-Parallax/README.md

 <br><br>
 ## How to use
-Download all files and open in a new browser (Firefox or Chrome). <br>
+Download all files and open in a new browser (Firefox or Chrome).
 You need a big display to see the full animation because of the big images; preferably about 1920×1080px.

-Resize the window slowly (lets say about 50-100px per step) and wait a little bit - like 1 sec. - after each step. <br>
+Resize the window slowly (lets say about 50-100px per step) and wait a little bit - like 1 sec. - after each step.
 The parallax animation will slowly follow the resize direction.

 Animation will only start if you the window is smaller than 1900px but wider than 1000px. <br>